Unrepl/unrepl/README.md

 Some tooling needs (e.g. autocompletion) may be better serviced by a separate connection, which should not necessarily be a REPL (but may have started as a REPL upgraded to something else.)

 Parts of this specification assumes two REPLs: the main (or user) REPL and the control (or client) REPL.

-## Usage

-Users don't need to care about unrepl, not even add it to their project deps.
-Just use [nice clients](#clients).

 ## Spec